-Deford has since returned to Sports Illustrated as a writer and serves as a commentator on National Public Radio.
+Deford also served as a weekly commentator on National Public Radio.

-Deford is a Princeton graduate, but his love of the color purple and his involvement with the Cystic Fibrosis Foundation were contributing reasons for the award being created in his name.
-Shortly after arriving at Williams in the fall of 1989 Sports Information Director Dick Quinn wanted to create a way to recognize the outstanding contributions of the student sports information assistants.
+Deford was a graduate of Princeton, but his love of the color purple and his involvement with the Cystic Fibrosis Foundation were contributing reasons for the award being created in his name.
+Shortly after arriving at Williams in the fall of 1989 Sports Information Director Dick Quinn wanted to create a way to recognize the outstanding contributions of the student Sports Information assistants.

 Quinn remembered an article by Deford years ago in Sports Illustrated bemoaning the fact that his favorite color purple seemed to be worn by teams that could never win the big game.
 Deford lamented that his favorite color could never grab the golden ring -- the Vikings in the Super Bowl and the Lakers in the NBA Finals (before Magic Johnson and Kareem Abdul Jabbar).

-Deford came to campus to present the first award and a long list of nationally recognized figures in the sports field have followed.
+Deford came to campus to present the first award.
+A long list of nationally recognized figures in the sports world have followed.

-The Deford Award is presented in either late April or early May on campus in an event open to the college and local community.
+The Deford Award is presented annually in the spring.
+The event is open to the college and local community.
 No student can win the Deford Award more than once.

 Frank Deford established the following traditions in his May 1990 visit:

-+ The evening begins with dinner in a dining hall with selected student sports information assistants.
++ The evening begins with dinner in a dining hall with selected student Sports Information assistants, their families, and the featured speaker.
 This came about as a way to give Frank Deford a different kind of dining experience.

 + Award ceremony must begin at 7:00 PM and end at 8:00 PM and it must be free.
-This was enforced to enable Deford to drive up and back from his Connecticut home on the day of the event.
+This time frame enabled Deford to drive up and back from his Connecticut home on the day of the event.

 VP/Asst.
 GM LAFC